-During the year, we have continued to be mindful to deal with the impact of Covid-19 which has impacted on both the way the Trust operates to keep staff and the ability to raise funds from our usual events.
-With the continued economic uncertainty the level of support from grant donors has reduced but the Trust has fortunately received an increase in other donations, mainly to support its move to permanent accommodation.
+During the year, although having a smaller impact, we have continued to be mindful to deal with the impact of the Covid-19 which has impacted on both the way the Trust operates to keep staff and the ability to raise funds from our usual events.
+With the continued economic uncertainty the level of support from grant donors has reduced but the Trust has fortunately received a legacy, which has been applied mainly to support its move to permanent accommodation.
 Whilst staffing has been an issue at times we have continued when possible with the increased number of Kennel Assistants hours to support and assist in the care and training of the dogs in the care of the Trust so that the Chief Executive can spend more time promoting the work of the Trust and assisting the band of devoted fund raising volunteers.

-The relationship with the ISDS (International Sheep Dog Society) which initially started by providing valuable information for their archive history of the breed website has now grown so that we are the only rescue organisation which they officially recognise and provide a link to on their website and in normal years the Trust is invited to undertake fundraising at their events.
+The relationship with the ISDS (International Sheep Dog Society) which initially started by providing valuable information for their archive history of the breed website has now grown so that we are the only rescue organisation which they officially recognise and provide a link to on their website and again this year the Trust is invited to undertake fundraising at their events.